Glycyrrhizin

 Undesirable effectsThis section has been translated automatically.

 It is known that glycyrrhizin can increase blood pressure depending on the dose.
-In the case of "strong liquorice" (> 400 mg glycyrrhizin per 100 g), manufacturers must affix a warning on the packaging.
-The Federal Institute for Risk Assessment recommends that consumers should not consume more than 100 mg of glycyrrhizin per day.
+In the case of "strong licorice" (> 400 mg glycyrrhizin per 100 g), manufacturers must include a warning on the packaging.
+The Federal Institute for Risk Assessment recommends that consumers do not consume more than 100 mg of glycyrrhizin per day.

-In individual cases, glycyrrhizin can also trigger prinzmetal angina in healthy hearts.
-The blood pressure-increasing effect of glycyrrhizin (in liquorice) is based on the inhibition of the enzyme 11-beta-hydroxysteroid dehydrogenase 2, an enzyme that transforms cortisol to cortisone.
-Inhibition of the enzyme leads to an increase in cortisol, which acts like aldosterone in high concentrations.
-Blood volume and blood pressure increase.
-In addition, hypokalemia, hypernatremia and metabolic alkalosis may develop (so-called pseudo-conn syndrome).
+In individual cases, glycyrrhizin can also trigger Prinzmetal's angina in people with healthy hearts.
+The blood pressure-increasing effect of glycyrrhizin is based on the inhibition of the enzyme 11-beta-hydroxysteroid dehydrogenase 2, which transforms cortisol into cortisone.
+The inhibition of the enzyme leads to an increase in cortisol, which has a mineral corticoid effect in high concentrations.
+Blood volume and blood pressure rise.
+Furthermore, hypokalemia, hypernatremia and metabolic alkalosis can occur (so-called pseudo-Conn syndrome).

-The enzyme 11-beta-hydroxysteroid dehydrogenase 2 is also detectable in the wall of blood vessels and is involved here in the regulation of vessel diameter.
+The enzyme 11-beta-hydroxysteroid dehydrogenase 2 can also be detected in the wall of blood vessels and is involved in the regulation of the vessel diameter.
 Animal experiments have shown that inhibition of the enzyme causes vasoconstriction and possibly angina pectoris.

-In individual cases, excessive consumption of licorice can trigger angioedema due to glycyrrhizin.
+In individual cases, excessive consumption of licorice can cause angioedema due to glycyrrhizin.

-Licorice and pregnancy: A Finnish study concluded that consumption of more than 500 mg of glycyrrhizin/week during pregnancy leads to an increased risk of premature birth.
+Liquorice and pregnancy: A Finnish study came to the conclusion that consumption of more than 500 mg glycyrrhizin per week during pregnancy leads to an increased risk of premature birth.

 Another study reported cognitive impairment in newborns whose mothers had eaten more than 100 g of licorice per week during pregnancy.
-Apparently, these children also suffer from intelligence defects (Raikkönen K et l 2009).
-Furthermore, symptoms of attention deficit hyperactivity disorder (ADHD) were found.
+Apparently these children also suffer intelligence defects (Raikkönen K et l 2009).
+Furthermore, symptoms of attention deficit hyperactivity disorder (ADHD) have been identified.

 LiteratureThis section has been translated automatically.